- Screening Tools

 - Schneider’s positive symptoms can occur in severe depression.

-- Hospital Anxiety and Depression score (HADS) (external link) – despite its name is still used in general practice.
+- Hospital Anxiety and Depression score (HADS) – despite its name is still used in general practice

 Other variations may be used.
 Patients may complete these as questionnaires on paper, or they may complete them on the computer.
 The second method is more widely used, as you are able to easily and quickly compare progress over time.

-These methods are able to give a rough guide to the severity f the depression, as well as to assess risk.
+These methods are able to give a rough guide to the severity of the depression, as well as to assess risk.

 Questions to ask when taking a history